 Looking for things to do with your kids?
 We have listed what we think are some of the best playgrounds in London after our extensive research on the subject.
 As well as reviewing some of the most well-known playgrounds, we have also rated less known play areas mostly popular with locals.
-Whether you are local or just visiting, make sure to take advantage of London’s many excellent playgrounds and let your little ones loose to explore and play!
+Whether you are local or just visiting, make sure to take advantage of London’s many excellent play areas and let your little ones loose to explore and play!

-Like many other London parents, we have a love-hate relationship with our local playgrounds.
+Like many other London parents, we have a love-hate relationship with our local play areas.
 Playgrounds can be lifesavers when it comes to our kids blowing off steam rather than being bored at home.
 And we just love it when we find play areas that are planned in a way that challenge children at the same time s they are in a safe environment.
-On the other side, playgrounds can be risky places, especially if no clear separation between different play areas with toddlers and school-age children tumbling on top of each other.
+On the other side, play spaces can be risky places, especially if no clear separation between different play areas with toddlers and school-age children tumbling on top of each other.
 Please let us know if you have suggestions for additional playgrounds that you think should be on this list!

 Map of playgrounds we have rated

 Use the map to find a playground near you, and read more it in our description below.

 The number assigned to each play area is corresponding with its ranking in the list below

 How we have identified the best playgrounds in London

 We have rated the play areas based on four main criteria:

 - Play Elements: What’s the quality of the equipment?
 Are they safe and secure?
 Are there play elements for toddlers as well as for school-age children?
 Are they separated?

 - Fun factor: No fun with fancy equipment if the kids have to queue up for a long time.
 Is the planning of the play space making sense?
 Are kids inspired to use their imagination while playing?